 Please note: the Physio Advice Line number is no longer available as the route into our service has changed as outlined above.

 If you need support self-referring for physiotherapy, please call 0300 555 0123 and our administrators will be able to give you a paper form.

 When should I self-refer?

-If your GP or a healthcare professional has suggested you refer yourself to us, please use this self-referral form.
+If your GP or a healthcare professional has suggested you refer yourself to us, please use our new online self-referral portal.

 If you have a new injury or problem, it is worthwhile exploring our advice and leaflets section.
 Many problems improve with suitable advice and exercise.

 However, if your condition is worsening or if you are in significant pain or feel you need urgent treatment, please contact your GP, NHS 111, or A&E as appropriate.

 You will receive email notification once your referral has been processed and an SMS text message once the status of your referral has been updated.